- CAP RATE CALCULATOR BASED ON NOI

 A Practical Example: Cap Rate NOI Calculator

 If you know a property’s NOI, then you can then calculate the Cap Rate from the NOI.
 In order to clarify this, we offer a practical example below of the Cap Rate formula in action.
 To explain, if you purchase a building at the Current Market Value of $1M and this investment creates $100,000 of annual NOI, then this formula is true:

 $100,000 / $1,000,000 = 0.10 (10%)

 In this example, the Cap Rate is 10%.
 In other words, you pay one-tenth of the property value’s total cost with that year’s NOI.

 Cap Rate: an Indication of Property Value

 Basically, Cap Rate is the percentage of annual return you could expect to receive on a cash purchase.
 At the same time, this extremely simple formula doesn’t account for other things.
 In general, when you compare two or more investment properties, a lower Cap Rate points to higher property values.
 What’s more, the opposite is also true – higher Cap Rates often indicate lower property values.
 In order to help you understand this, below are two equations:

 Calculations Example: Office Buildings

 If the NOI is not published for a certain property, a licensed commercial real estate agent can help you find that information.

 Using office buildings as an example, we can help you understand ROI in a more concrete way.
-For starters, we calculate office building Cap Rates, use the NOI of comparable office properties along with the recent selling prices of commercial properties.
-Also, if you know a property’s income, this lets you determine its value more accurately.
+For starters, we calculate office building Cap Rates by using the NOI of comparable office properties.
+Also, we need recent selling prices of comparable commercial properties.
+Furthermore, when you know the subject property’s income, you can determine more accurately its value.

-After accounting for an office building’s expenses, you then arrive at a solid comparison between similar properties.
-In the end, this comparison of properties will show discrepancies in property costs (either real or perceived).
+After determining the subject office building’s expenses, you then have a solid comparison between similar properties.
+In the end, this comparison of properties reveals discrepancies in property costs (either real or perceived).
 As The Balance says, “When two properties seem just alike and one costs more, it could be because it is generating more income or has lower expenses.”